elizsafar/English-for-designers/03-curriculum-vitae/eliska-safarova-cv.md

   (2014-2018) High school of Technology and Art, Carlsbad

-  (2018-2021) Currently a student of the University of Creative Communication, Prague
+  (2018-2021) Currently at the University of Creative Communication, Prague

 ---